A look at the first-of-its-kind, focused report on the state of K-12 cybersecurity

 K-12 Cybersecurity Data: 2018

-The K-12 Cybersecurity Incident Map and its underlying database captures information from K-12 schools, districts, charter schools, and other public education agencies (such as regional and state agencies) public disclosures.
+The K-12 Cybersecurity Incident Map and its underlying database captures information from K-12 schools, districts, charter schools, and other public education agencies (such as regional and state agencies) about public disclosures of incidents.
 The database also collects detailed information on several different characteristics about the public school district (including charter schools) that have reported a cyber incident.

-Overlaying these two data sets allows us to analyze not just cyber threat trends itself, but also answers questions about district characteristics that may make it more or less likely to experience and incident.
+Overlaying these two data sets allows us to analyze not just cyber threat trends, but also answers questions about district characteristics that may make it more or less likely to experience and incident.

 It’s worth noting that K-12 cybersecurity incident reporting of any kind is incomplete at best.
 Mandatory reporting requirements for K-12 vary by state, and many disclosures are not publicly accessible or are limited by incident type and size.
 Finally, given the common lack of awareness or investment in cybersecurity in K-12, it’s likely there are incidents which occur that school districts are not aware of.